 Commandments are the secrets of Godliness.

-All of the sudden, everything clicked.
-Think of it: Heavenly Father’s work and glory are “to bring to pass the immortality and eternal life of man.”
-He wants us to grow up and be like Him.
-The commandments are not arbitrary, obligatory hoops we must jump through to demonstrate we’re good, faithful little pets.
-They are God’s instructions for us to learn how to be like Him.
+Satan would have us believe the commandments are arbitrary, obligatory hoops God requires us to jump through and demonstrate we’re faithful little pets.
+This is how he tempts us to reject them and follow another path.
+But the Gospel light shows us the truth: As Bro.
+Brad Wilcox (now in the Young Men General Presidency) taught, when we follow God’s laws, “we are not earning heaven.
+We are learning heaven.”
+Commandments are God’s instructions for us to learn how to be like Him.
 He is teaching us how to be as He is.
 Eternal progression consists of a growing list of raised bars.
 Heavenly Father doesn’t give us commandments He Himself would not keep with all perfection, nor that we will ever be exempted from ourselves.

-So if you are wishing you had been born outside the Gospel, or if you are just planning to put up with all these annoying restrictions for this life so that you can really be free and do whatever you want in the eternities, you may want to re-think your attitude.
+So if you are wishing you had been born outside the Gospel, or if you are just planning to put up with all these restrictions during mortality to earn freedom to do whatever you want in the eternities, you may want to re-think your attitude.
 Maybe you’ll qualify for the celestial kingdom.
-But if more and more commandments is the future, would you actually want to stay?
+But if more and more commandments is the future, would you actually want to stay there?